-- Median Household Income -the most recent Census data is updated by changes in the Consumer Price Index to estimate the current income level - Percentage of the population over age 64 - Percentage of the population below the poverty level - Rate of population change in the community between Census data collection adjusted median household income.
-The relationships between each of the above factors and an applicant's target percentage are:
+- Median Household Income the most recent Census data is updated by changes in the Consumer Price Index to estimate the current income level - Percentage of the population over age 64 - Percentage of the population below the poverty level - Rate of population change in the community between Census data collection

 A measure of local economic well-being constructed by the Department of Community and Economic Development (DCED) and instrumental in its Financially Distressed Municipalities Matching Assistance Program is also used.
-The Early Warning System measure is constructed from nineteen variables that measure the financial condition of each municipality in the Commonwealth.
+The Early Warning System measure is constructed from nineteen variables that measure the financial condition of each municipality in the Commonwealth and is updated annually.

 These measures are used together to construct a "target percentage" for an applicant's community.

 This is the percentage of annual income that the users of a project are reasonably expected to be able to pay for either drinking water, wastewater, or storm water service.
-This percentage is constrained to be between .5 and 1.25 percent of the
+This percentage is constrained to be between .5 and 1.25 percent of the adjusted median household income.
+The relationships between each of the above factors and an applicant's target percentage are: